equilibrium-eosdt/dex-api/README.md

 ### Withdraw funds from trading subaccount to pool

-Use withdraw request with `address` pool master
+Use withdraw in similar way to return funds to pool

 ```
 POST http://127.0.0.1:3000/withdraw HTTP/1.1
 content-type: application/json

 {
-  "address": "5G1U9j8KePj67pUcQaPZuaqvdzuV5tkdnDrZq3wZCGVYBRzb",
+  "address": "cZfMdXut7KkaRNnBSAAnzwehVwH7gZuLNNMT9D9Xv3bcqMSpQ",
-  "token": "WBTC",
+  "token": "KSM",
-  "amount": 0.01,
+  "amount": 7,
   "isUsingPool": true
 }
 ```

-Request is synchronous.
-Wait until operation is completed.

-Funds fill be transferred TO address in request rom trading subaccount.

 ### Register limit order

-To register limit order you can send request with `address` pool master
+To register limit order you can send request with `address` of manager

 The difference for pool master is `"isUsingPool": true` parameter